 Studies have found that resistant starch may be beneficial for bowel health.

-Fiber and resistant starches act like as probiotics, which have been linked to healthy digestive tracts.
+Fiber and resistant starches act like probiotics, which have been linked to healthy digestive tracts.

-Studies have found that when given cooked green banana, children recovered from diarrhea faster than those who were not given the banana.
+Studies have found that when given a cooked green bananas, children recovered from diarrhea faster than those who were not given the banana.
 (9,10)